 My attempt to join the National Guard was half hearted and totally unsuccessful.
 My application didn’t impress the unit commander with the same conviction that a case of Scotch might have.
 I was too proud to beg.
 I opted instead for a summer scramble to build a bank roll in time to return to school.
 My strategy was a long shot race against the clock that I lost by a couple of weeks.
 The result was the proverbial “Greetings” letter announcing my induction date.

-So, early on that midsummer’s morning, as Jimi Hendrix turned the Star Spangled Banner into a psychedelic anti-war anthem at Max Yasgur’s farm, I raised my right hand in Brooklyn, peed in a cup (alas, booze and drugs was not my salvation), and took the proverbial step forward that Muhammad Ali and tens of thousands of others bravely did not.
 Less than four months hence, the draft “lottery” was instituted.
 Numbers from one to 366 (for leap year) were assigned to birthdates, designating the order in which men aged 19 and older would be conscripted into the army from then on.
 Anyone with a lottery number of 196 or lower was eventually called for service.
 With chagrin, I and a barracks full of shaved-head GI’s watched this spectacle on TV.
 My number?
 October 13: number 138.
 My destiny was inescapable.
 I was on the road to Vietnam.